IMU Awards, Prizes, and Special Lectures

 The scientific prizes of the International Mathematical Union of the year 2010 were awarded during the Opening Ceremony of ICM 2010 in Hyderabad, India on August 19, 2010.
 Shrimati Pratibha Patil, the Honourable President of India, has given away the awards (a medal and a cheque for each of the prize winners).
 Information about the 2010 winners can be found here.
 The slides (PowerPoint & PDF) contain the citations as well as the names of the members of the various Prize Committees.
 A video of the Opening Ceremony can be found at the ICM 2010 online streaming archive.

 About two years in advance of an award, the IMU Executive Committee appoints, for each of its Prizes, a Selection Committee along the lines of the Prize Statutes and the IMU By-Laws.
 This includes specifications about the criteria of selection and instructions on how to act in a conflict of interest.
-The names of the Selection Committee members remain confidential until ICM 2014, only the names of the Chairs are made public.
-The Prize Committees for ICM 2018 began their work in 2016, a call for nominations for all awards to be made, see AO CL 6/2012 and the nomination guidelines.
+The names of the Selection Committee members remain confidential until ICM 2018, only the names of the Chairs are made public.
+The Prize Committees for ICM 2018 began their work in 2016, a call for nominations for all awards to be made the summer of 2016, see also the nomination guidelines.

 The International Mathematical Union grants four Prizes for mathematical achievement: